 Picture Credits: Pinterest

-As, the Holi celebrations have ended and everybody has headed back homes.
-Rather than simply going to your room and having rest, surprise your husband or plan some small outing with your husband.
-There are so many places where you can plan your small trip this Holi Weekend like The Queen of Hills- Shimla, Delhi, Agra etc. This is probably the best way to end the day’s celebrations, isn’t it?
+As all the celebrations of holi have come to an end and all the guests are back to their homes.
+Instead of simply going to the room and having rest, surprise your partner or plan some small outing with your husband.
+There are so many places where you can plan your small trip this Holi Weekend like The Queen of Hills- Shimla, Delhi, Agra etc. This is the best way to end up all the celebrations, isn’t it?

 Picture Credits: 2 States